yosinhasan/serverinjava/README.md

-# serverinjava
-Server client app
+# Implementation of server client app in Java